Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 The Management and Reduction of Greenhouse Gases (General and Electricity Producer) Regulations

-Effective January 1, 2018, these regulations on coal-fired electricity are a step toward an equivalency agreement with the federal government.
-Under an equivalency agreement, the Government of Canada would accept that Saskatchewan meets or exceeds federal standards, enabling the province to regulate its own emissions from SaskPower's fleet of coal-fired power plants.
+Effective January 1, 2018, these regulations on coal and natural gas-fired electricity were the basis of an equivalency agreement between Saskatchewan and the federal government.
+Under the equivalency agreement, the federal government accepts that Saskatchewan meets or exceeds federal standards, enabling the province to regulate its own emissions from SaskPower's fleet of coal and natural gas-fired power plants.

-The Management and Reduction of Greenhouse Gases (Reporting and General) Regulations
+The Management and Reduction of Greenhouse Gases (Reporting and General) Regulations, 2025

-In effect on September 1, 2018, the regulations obligate any provincial facility that emits more than 10,000 tonnes per year to report those emissions.
+In effect on September 1, 2018, the regulations require any provincial facility that emits more than 10,000 tonnes per year to report those emissions.

 The Management and Reduction of Greenhouse Gases (Standards and Compliance) Regulations, 2023

-The regulations provide parameters for mandatory greenhouse gas reductions through output-based performance standards for industry, along with compliance options.
-The regulations replace the regulations of the same name that were repealed effective retroactive to January 1, 2023.
+The regulations establish parameters for mandatory greenhouse gas reductions through output-based performance standards for industry, along with compliance options, under Saskatchewan’s OBPS Program.
+The regulations were updated and came into effect January 1, 2023.

 For additional information, see Guidance for Emitters.

-The following standards are to be used by regulated emitters for 2023 and subsequent compliance years:
+The following standards are to be used by regulated emitters in the OBPS Program for 2023 and subsequent compliance years.
+Information for each standard can be obtained by clicking on the links below.

-The following standards are only to be used by regulated emitters for 2022 and previous compliance years:
+The following standards are only to be used by regulated emitters in the OBPS Program for 2022 and previous compliance years:

 The Oil and Gas Conservation Amendment Act